OpenNebula/one-deploy/README.md

 ## Acknowledgements

-Some of the software features included in this repository have been made possible through the funding of the following innovation project: [ONEnextgen](http://onenextgen.eu/).
+Some of the software features included in this repository have been made possible through the funding of the following innovation projects: [ONEnextgen](http://onenextgen.eu/) and [ONEedge5G](https://opennebula.io/innovation/oneedge5g/).